-Not only did they beat the Devil, they actually beat him so badly, he's left crying for all of the final phase.
+Not only did they beat the Devil, they actually beat him so badly that he's left crying for the whole final phase.

 Equal credit must be given to the residents of Inkwell Isle.
 They all owe their souls to the devil, so they know either he or someone else would eventually come around to collect them.
 And not a single one is going down without a fight.

 Double points for being one of only two bosses not to undergo anyVoluntary Shapeshifting and instead rely solely on mechanical prowess.
 Werner is definitely Inkwell Isle's resident Badass Normal.

 The other is Sally Stageplay, who's "Third Act" is a cardboard cutout.
 You can see strings attached to the hands and legs of the cutout, making her and Werner both bosses who fight on their merits for the most part but only Sally fights without any massive upgrades to herself like Werner's Tank, Cap Buzzsaws, or Katzenwagen, albeit recieving a bit more outside assistance than he does.

 At the end of the Phantom Express level, after the Blind Specter, T. Bone, and the Blaze Brothers have been defeated, The Head of the Train has had enough.
 So what does it do?
 It pulls itself away from the rest of the train, sprouts legs, and starts galloping after the boys.
 During the fight, it starts shooting fireballs from the literal burning heart in its engine, as well as rings of flaming bones.
 And it never loses that colossal Slasher Smile even once.
 Creepy Awesome at its finest.